-MMPI®-2 The Minnesota Report™: Revised Personnel System, 3rd Edition
+MMPI®-2 The Minnesota Report™: Reports for Personnel Settings

 Administration: Online administration, computer or paper and pencil.